oliverwkim/oliverwkim.github.io/_posts/2022-01-01-The-Mountain-To-Climb.md

 The figures lay bare the harsh logic of compounding economic growth, and the staggering levels of inequality between countries.
 Some stark examples:

-* Even at a spectacular Chinese rate of growth (5%/year), the <button value="D.R.
+* Even at a spectacular Chinese rate of growth (5%/year), the <button value="the D.R.
 Congo" id="example">Democratic Republic of the Congo</button> will take 61 years to reach current income levels in the United States.

 * At its average historical growth rate, it will take over 300 years for <button value="Guinea-Bissau" id="example">Guinea-Bissau</button> to reach the 2019 GDP per capita of its former colonizer Portugal.